Three Easy Fox Rock Painting Ideas for Beginners

 Below is a step by step video rock painting tutorial because it’s easier to learn to draw when you can follow along.
 And because I love easy, each of these are easy rock painting ideas you can do in just minutes.

 Three Quick Fox Rock Painting Ideas

 Here at Ruffles and Rain Boots, I love to share quick rock painting ideas we can all do together.
 These three rocks were sketched, drawn, and painted in between backyard pool sessions in about 20 minutes.
-They are a set of easy rocks to paint and, because they’re just so cute, they would make perfect rocks for hiding.
+They would make perfect rock painting ideas for hiding because they are a very easy set of rocks to paint and will appeal to all ages.